-The CORBA Event Service model simplifies application software by allowing decoupled suppliers and consumers, asynchronous event delivery, and distributed group communication [12].
+The OMG Event Service model simplifies application software by allowing decoupled suppliers and consumers, asynchronous event delivery, and distributed group communication [7].
 In theory, this model seems to address many common needs of event-based, real-time applications.
 In practice, however, the standard CORBA Event Service specification lacks other important features required by real-time applications such as real-time event dispatching and scheduling, periodic event processing, and efficient event filtering and correlation mechanisms.

-To alleviate the limitations with the standard CORBA Event Service, we have developed a Real-time Event Service (RT Event Service) as part of the TAO project [5] at Washington University.
+To alleviate the limitations with the standard COS Event Service, we have developed a Real-time Event Service (RT Event Service) as part of the TAO project [3] at Washington University.
 TAO is a real-time ORB endsystem that provides end-to-end quality of service guarantees to applications by vertically integrating CORBA middleware with OS I/O subsystems, communication protocols, and network interfaces.
 Figure 2 illustrates the key architectural components in TAO and their relationship to the real-time Event Service.

 TAO's RT Event Service augments the CORBA Event Service model by providing source-based and type-based filtering, event correlations, and real-time dispatching.
-To facilitate real-time scheduling policies, such as rate monotonic (RMS) [13] and maximum urgency first (MUF) [14], TAO's RT Event Channels can be configured to support various strategies for priority-based event dispatching and preemption.
-This functionality is implemented using TAO's real-time dispatching mechanism that coordinates with its system-wide real-time Scheduling Service [5].
+To facilitate real-time scheduling (e.g., rate monotonic [8]), TAO's RT Event Channels can be configured to support various strategies for priority-based event dispatching and preemption.
+This functionality is implemented using a real-time dispatching mechanism that coordinates with a system-wide real-time Scheduling Service.

-TAO's RT Event Service runs on real-time OS platforms such as VxWorks, LynxOS, and CHORUS/ClassiX, which provide features and performance suited to real-time systems.
-General-purpose operating systems like Windows NT and Solaris 2.x also provide real-time threads, though they lack certain features required for hard real-time systems [15, 16].
+TAO's RT Event Service runs on real-time OS platforms (e.g., VxWorks and Solaris 2.x) that provide real-time scheduling guarantees to application threads.
+Windows NT also provides real-time threads, though it lacks certain features required for hard real-time systems [9].

-Figure 2: TAO: An ORB Endsystem Architecture for High-Performance, Real-time CORBA
+Figure 2: TAO: An ORB Endsystem Architecture for High-Performance, Real-time CORBA.

-2.3 Related Work
+1.2 Related Work

-Conventional approaches to quality of service (QoS) enforcement have typically adopted existing solutions from the domain of real-time scheduling, [13], fair queuing in network routers [17], or OS support for continuous media applications [18].
-In addition, there have been efforts to implement new concurrency mechanisms for real-time processing, such as the real-time threads of Mach [19] and real-time CPU scheduling priorities of Solaris [16].
+Conventional approaches to quality of service (QoS) enforcement have typically adopted existing solutions from the domain of real-time scheduling, [8], fair queuing in network routers [10], or OS support for continuous media applications [11].
+In addition, there have been efforts to implement new concurrency mechanisms for real-time processing (such as the real-time threads of Mach [12] and real-time CPU scheduling priorities of Solaris [13]).

-However, QoS research at the network and OS layers has not necessarily addressed key requirements and usage characteristics of distributed object computing middleware [5].
+However, QoS research at the network and OS layers has not necessarily addressed key requirements and usage characteristics of distributed object computing middleware.
 For instance, research on QoS for network infrastructure has focused largely on policies for allocating bandwidth on a perconnection basis.
 Likewise, research on real-time operating systems has focused largely on avoiding priority inversions and non-determinism in synchronization and scheduling mechanisms.
 In contrast, the programming model for developers of OO middleware focuses on invoking remote operations on distributed objects.
-Determining how to map the results from the network and OS layers to OO middleware is the main focus of our research.
+Determining how to map the results from the network and OS layers to OO middleware is a major focus of our research.

-There are several commercial CORBA-compliant Event Service implementations available from multiple vendors, such as Expersoft, IONA, and Borland/Visigenic.
-IONA also produces OrbixTalk, which is a messaging service based on IP multicast.
-Since the CORBA Event Service specification does not address issues critical for real-time applications, however, the QoS behavior of these implementations are not acceptable solutions for many application domains.
+There are several commercial CORBA-compliant Event Service implementations available from multiple vendors (such as Expersoft, Iona, Sun Systems, and Visigenic Software).
+Iona also sells OrbixTalk, which is a messaging technology based on IP multicast.
+Unfortunately, since the CORBA Event Service specification does not address issues critical for real-time applications, these implementations are not acceptable solutions for many domains.